sybrew/the-seo-framework/readme.txt

 		* Parent categories where children have posts are no longer automatically and incorrectly marked for "noindex" in the SEO Bar when no posts are assigned.
 			* This didn't affect the real, front-end output value.
 		* Interactive tooltips arrows now no longer overflow when the balloon size becomes smaller.
-		* TODO consider fixing the primary term selector overflow... we have to change it, regardless, for Gutenberg.
+		* The primary term selector no longer overflows to the bottom.
+Instead, the text flows neatly to the bottom, while the button stays inline.
 		* TODO consider adding an input buffer (25ms?) that only continues with the last input for tab switgin...
 This might degrade user experience.
 			* This is a race condition...